QuantConnect/lean-cli/README.md

 ## Installation

-The CLI can be installed and updated by running `pip install -U lean`.
+The CLI can be installed and updated by running `pip install --upgrade lean`.

 Note that many commands in the CLI require Docker to run.
 See [Get Docker](https://docs.docker.com/get-docker/) for instructions on how to install Docker for your operating system.